Selfie (TV series): Casting

 It was reported on February 18, 2014 that Karen Gillan would star as Eliza Dooley.
 On February 24, 2014, Tim Peper and Da’Vine Joy Randolph were cast for the pilot.
 Allyn Rachel joined the show on February 24, 2014.
 David Harewood was added to the cast as Sam Saperstein on March 6, 2014.
 John Cho was announced as the male lead for Henry Higgs on March 13, 2014.

 The producers initially intended to cast Henry Higgs as a white Englishman who was several generations older modeling after the original character.
 The casting process was very extensive.
 The creator, Emily Kapnek said, "We looked at tons of different actors, and really once we kind of opened our minds and said let’s get off of what we think Henry is supposed to be and just talk about who is, we just need a brilliant actor—and John [Cho]’s name came up."
 She also mentioned that the ABC network was the first to suggest color-blind casting.
 At the time, Keli Lee was the Executive Vice President of Talent and Casting at ABC who brought Cho to the table.
 Julie Anne Robinson, one of the directors and executive producers who later worked on Bridgerton, advocated casting Cho and had to persuade "top to bottom of everybody in that chain" that he was the perfect choice for the role, which took a long time to consider.
 Robinson fought for Cho and won, saying, "That's what I'm most proud of about that whole pilot."
 Asians are often under-represented on American TV and it is very rare to see Asian males as romantic leads.
 Cho became the first Asian American man to play a romantic lead on a U.S. romantic comedy television series.

+Humphrey Ker was one of the final candidates considered for the role of Henry.

 Keli Lee also found David Harewood for the character Sam Saperstein, which was originally written as a white Jewish man, but Harewood gave a brilliant and funny performance.